 If you actually hang them in the shade they’ll last longer, but then they won’t actually be sun catchers!

-You can make ice ornaments that the birds can enjoy too.
-By adding fruit, berries, and nuts, birds will have treats to snack on as the ornaments melt in the sun.
+Try adding fruit, berries, and nuts.
+The birds will have treats to snack on as the ornaments melt in the sun.

 Here’s a photo from Twig and Toadstool who did a variation of this frozen sun catcher craft.
 I really like how they are each a different color.
 Check out their page to learn how their ice sun catchers were made.